Since 5th September 2018 you should only apply for Housing Benefit if you:

 - are homeless and the council has placed you in temporary accommodation or you live in specified accommodation (where you receive care, support or supervision) or are in accommodation provided as a result of domestic violence

-From 16 January 2019 the DWP have made further changes and you can now also continue to claim Housing Benefit if you currently receive the Severe Disability Premium within your existing DWP benefits.
+From 16 January 2019 the Department of Work and Pensions (DWP) made changes to the rules and you can claim Housing Benefit if you receive the Severe Disability Premium within your existing DWP benefits.

 If you have already claimed Universal Credit, this is not an option as there is no Severe Disability Premium in Universal Credit.
 You must then claim Housing Costs Element within Universal Credit.